Joehuu/osu-wiki/wiki/Game_mode/osu!catch/en.md

 ### osu! conversion notes

-- Horizontal-axis placement determines the falling point of the fruits(hit circle) or fruit trails(slider).
+- Horizontal-axis placement determines the falling point of the fruits(hit circle) or juice streams(slider).
 - The appearance is based on the timing set to clear it, as usual.
-- Speed of fruit trail is similar to slider ball speed.
+- Speed of juice stream is similar to slider ball speed.
 - Spinner creates a banana rain.

 **Note:** Hyperfruits are automatically generated.